Causal Inference in Randomized Trials with Partial Clustering: Aggregation of influence curves

 Thus, the aggregated influence curve $\hat{D}^*_m$ is a weighted sum of the participant-level influence curves in intervention clusters and a scaled version of the participant-level influence curve in control ``clusters''.
 We emphasize that since the cluster size varies using a naive aggregation approach of taking the empirical mean in each cluster (i.e., $1/N_m \sum_i \hat{D}_{im})$ is incorrect.

-Under reasonable regularity conditions \cite{laan_targeted_2011, laan_targeted_2018}, TMLE is asymptotically linear, meaning the estimator minus the effect behaves (up to a second-order term) as an empirical mean of the influence curve:
+Under reasonable regularity conditions \cite{van_der_laan_targeted_2011, van_der_laan_targeted_2018}, TMLE is asymptotically linear, meaning the estimator minus the effect behaves (up to a second-order term) as an empirical mean of the influence curve:

 This provides the basis for inference through the Central Limit Theorem.
-Specifically, we estimate the variance of the TMLE with the sample variance of the estimated and aggregated influence curve, scaled by the effective sample size:
+Specifically, we estimate the variance of the TMLE with the sample variance of the estimated and aggregated influence curve, scaled by the number of independent units:

+Implementation of this aggregation can have some counterintuitive impacts on variance estimation, as demonstrated in their application to SEARCH-IPT (Section~\ref{sipt_results}).